-- Israel to legalize four West Bank settlement outposts slated for demolition
+- Israel to Legalize 4 West Bank Outposts

 This week, headlines hinted obliquely at it, but several steps removed.
 There were finely detailed acres of newsprint devoted to the challenges of apocalyptic security concerns and to dangerous poverty in Israel, as well as the austerity measures which may make both more difficult to endure.
 Sure enough, the only state secret that remains securely kept was conspicuous in its absence.

 So here it is: No one knows how much money is poured into the settlements.
 No one.

 No one can know, because the money is hidden in plain sight, camouflaged and subsumed in the budgets of every conceivable ministry, as well as the unfathomable, undifferentiated, bottomless slush budget of the Prime Minister's Office.